Teaganjzg/Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/README.md

   Download the Neo4j from [here](https://neo4j.com/download/community-edition/) and install it.
 After launching Neo4j, a web page need to be loaded by browser to manipulate the database.
 * OrientDB 2.2.18<br />
   Download and extract OrientDB by selecting the appropriate package provided on [OrientDB download website](http://orientdb.com/orientdb/).
 Start the server by running the **server.bat** (Windows System) scripts located in the bin folder.
 Once OrientDB is running, enter the following URL in a browser window: http://localhost:2480.
 This is the Studio which is a web tool for Databases.
-* Data Preprocessing<br />
+* Data Preprocessing with SQL Server<br />
   1. The original data are stored as xlsx files.
 SQL Server 2012 Import Wizard is capable to import xls file.
 However, the excel(xls) file has a row limitation so we have to separate the data into multiple files then import it into SQL DB respectively. [csci5559_database.7z](https://github.com/Teaganjzg/Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/blob/master/csci5559_database.7z) is the database backup.<br />
-  2. Execute [SQLCreateAssocaition.sql]( Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/SQLCreateAssociation.sql ) to create Association table.<br />
+  2. Execute [SQLCreateAssocaition.sql](https://github.com/Teaganjzg/Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/blob/master/SQLCreateAssociation.sql) to create Association table.<br />
      ![image](https://user-images.githubusercontent.com/31550461/30353432-0db7412c-97e3-11e7-991a-6aae74bb55bf.png)<br />
-* Data Exportion<br />
+* Data Exportion with SQL Server<br />
   The Association table can be exported as [972K.csv](https://github.com/Teaganjzg/Merchandise-Recommendation-System-with-Relational-Database-and-Graph-Databases/blob/master/Dataset/972K.7z)<br />
-* Data Importion<br />
+* Data Importion with Neo4j<br />
   Neo4j can import data simply through a bunch of **Cypher statements** which is very intuitive.<br />
   **Add item nodes:**